paramaggarwal/blog/content/combining-multiple-led-matrix-modules/index.md

 ---
-title: "Combining multiple LED matrix modules"
+title: 'Combining multiple LED matrix modules'
-description: "This post uses a few LED Matrix Modules, that allow you to easily connect 8x8 LED Matrix displays to your Arduino.
-In a previous post, you saw how easy it is to connect one of these to an Arduino and…"
+description: 'This post uses a few LED Matrix Modules, that allow you to easily connect 8x8 LED Matrix displays to your Arduino.
+In a previous post, you saw how easy it is to connect one of these to an Arduino and…'
-date: "2016-02-19T16:44:27.116Z"
+date: '2016-02-19T16:44:27.116Z'
 categories:
   - DIY Projects
   - Arduino
   - Electronics